 “Why didn’t you just leave with your crying child?”

 Because I am stubborn.
 I wouldn’t be back to this Goodwill for a few years.
 I was scoring bargains, left and right!
-I found a large, newish suitcase for $8, two large, feather, couch pillows with washable covers for $2 or $3 a piece, books for the kids at $1 a piece, clothes for the kids at $2 a piece, shoes for me at $3 a piece, a new kitchen rack for around $5, and more.
+I found a large, newish suitcase for $8, two large, feather, couch pillows with washable covers for $2 or $3, books for the kids at $1, clothes for the kids at $2, shoes for me at $3, a new kitchen rack for around $5, and more.
 None of these things are easy to find used in Mexico, and buying them brand new is not usually an option.

 I also don’t believe in letting my kids rule the roost.
 If I need to get something done and they aren’t dying, I get it done with them kicking and screaming beside me.
 Maybe you think this is terrible.
 Sorry.
 It’s me.
 Trust me, there are worse moms out there.
 Tristan wasn’t dying.
 He wasn’t even hurt.
 He was throwing a temper tantrum because I wouldn’t let him run around the store by himself.
 He had to sit in a cart and it was the end of the world.
 That’s it.